 It is ever so difficult to reminisce on this day.
 Today I actually became a registered nurse, taking and successfully passing my NCLEX (board exams for nurses).
-I remember walking out of the exam, 265 questions later, after two and a half hours at a computer screen in tears.
+I remember walking out of the exam, 265 questions later, after one and a half hours at a computer screen in tears.
 I allowed myself to shed just two tears, one for you mom and one for finishing.
 Regardless of the results, I wanted to be proud that I still made it through three weeks of studying after you left this physical world, and didn’t give up on my personal goals.

 I do have reservations against celebrating my accomplishments.
 I literally can not fathom the idea of being happy that I finished and passed NCLEX, because you died.
 I gave up on celebrating with a party, I fell into a pit of depression, and got so bad I dialed hospital numbers and debated inpatient treatment for months.
 I was shamed in my relationship for feeling so sad, broken and lost without you.
 I couldn’t sleep, I had terrors at least a couple times a week, waking up gasping for air because I was suffocated by my psychie.
 My codependency traits multiplied and I lost control at a new magnitude.

 I am thankful to have been able to recognize the traits I possessed in which were causing me more harm than their benefits.
 I spent endless nights crying silent tears of desperation in hopes my life would make a change.
 What I had to realize, was the first step is changing your environment.
 I debated for months on what I truly valued in life, what I believed in, and what I wanted my life to look like.